October Birth Flowers: Marigolds and Cosmos

 • It was once thought that marigolds could provide protection while crossing a river and from being hit by lightning.

-• The ancient Greeks and Romans used marigolds for medicinal purposes, to dye fabrics, and create cosmetics.
+• The ancient Greeks and Romans used marigolds for medicinal purposes, to dye fabrics, and to create cosmetics.

 • In medieval times, marigolds were thought to be a treatment for the plague.